Christmas is just around the corner. Can you feel it in the air?

 Keep the change, ya filthy animal!

-Movies like this can be inspirational in 3 ways: their Christmas posters, their Christmas headers, movie titles or their plot line.
 Grab a couple of friends and have a movie marathon.
-Inspiration is just around the corner!
+Inspiration is just around the corner.

 The act of gifting

 Forget about the price tag!
 Just count on people’s feelings.